Spring Magnitude 4

 The enchantment lasts until the child is born.

-Imperial scholars have found no concrete evidence that the ritual has any negative effects on child or mother.
-Only the most extreme individuals would place concern that a child might develop lineage above the safety of mother and baby, and even in the most reactionary parts of the Empire this ritual is used to help with difficult pregnancies.
+Imperial scholars have found no concrete evidence that the ritual has any negative effects on child or parent.
+Only the most extreme individuals would place concern that a child might develop lineage above the safety of parent and baby, and even in the most reactionary parts of the Empire this ritual is used to help with difficult pregnancies.

-Even the more suspicious magicians agree, however, that this ritual creates an enchantment on the unborn child, rather than the mother.
-Consequently, it is generally held that further enchantments, or the use of further Spring magic, that target the mother should have little effect on the baby itself.
+Even the more suspicious magicians agree, however, that this ritual creates an enchantment on the unborn child, rather than the parent who bears them.
+Consequently, it is generally held that further enchantments, or the use of further Spring magic, that target the parent should have little effect on the baby itself.

 The performance of this ritual is often combined with a meal to celebrate the coming birth, with friends and family often giving presents intended for the child to the expectant parents.
 In Dawn the Weaver cabal performing the ritual will often provide carefully woven swaddling, or an embroidered sling, intended as gifts for the child to offer it protection even after it is born.
 It is not uncommon, especially in Varushka, The Marches and The Brass Coast for one or more of the magicians who performed this ritual to be present at the birth.

-The ritual is equally effective on animals as it is on humans, although the expense rarely makes it worth the effort of using it to protect a pig, ox or goat.
+The ritual is equally effective on animals as it is on humans and orcs, although the expense rarely makes it worth the effort of using it to protect a pig, ox or goat.

-Evocations of protection, health and warding are frequently combined with promises to protect mother and child; recitations of the child or the mother's lineage (especially among the Freeborn); invocations of the bonds of Loyalty between family and friends; or the use of herbs to soothe and strengthen the expectant parents.
+Evocations of protection, health and warding are frequently combined with promises to protect parent and child; recitations of the child or the parent's lineage; invocations of the bonds of Loyalty between family and friends; or the use of herbs to soothe and strengthen the expectant parents.